naitik123-bit/demo/README.md

 # demo
-This is my first GIT repository.
+This is my first GIT repository
+Author:-Naitik Shah